 Meaning and History

-Then Energy Star labels began to be put on domestic cooling and heating systems, as well as on energy-efficient homes (since 1995).
-To this end, a unified labeling design was adopted to associate the mark with energy savings immediately.
+The Energy Star labels began to be put on domestic cooling and heating systems and energy-efficient homes (since 1995).
+To this end, a unified labeling design was adopted to immediately associate the mark with energy savings.
 Currently, this designation is found on 75 types of certified products, industrial facilities, commercial buildings, factories, pharmaceutical plants, mills, lighting devices, consumer electronics, and so on.
-It is a standard label, well recognizable by a star and a handwritten inscription on a rectangular background.
+It is a standard label, recognizable by a star and a handwritten inscription on a rectangular background.
 There are two versions of the logo in total.

 What is Energy Star?